ArchiveBox/docs/Configuration.md

 <br/>

-In case this document is ever out of date, it's recommended to read the code that loads the config directly in [`archivebox/config.py`](https://github.com/ArchiveBox/ArchiveBox/blob/master/archivebox/config.py#L27).
+*In case this document is ever out of date, it's recommended to read the code that loads the config directly in [`archivebox/config.py`](https://github.com/ArchiveBox/ArchiveBox/blob/master/archivebox/config.py#L27). ➡️*

 ---